Lorraine Moller

-Lorraine Mary Moller (born 1 June 1955) in Putāruru is a former athlete from New Zealand, who competed in track athletics and later specialised in the marathon.
+Lorraine Mary Moller (born 1 June 1955) is a former athlete from New Zealand, who competed in track athletics and later specialised in the marathon.
 Moller's international career lasted over 20 years and included winning a silver medal in the marathon at the 1986 Commonwealth Games in Edinburgh and a bronze medal in the marathon at the 1992 Olympic Games in Barcelona at the age of 37.
 A four-time Olympian, she also completed the marathon at the 1984, 1988 and 1996 games.
-Her other marathon victories included the 1984 Boston Marathon and being a three-time winner (1986,87,89) of the Osaka International Ladies Marathon.
+Her other marathon victories included the 1984 Boston Marathon and being a three-time winner (1986, 1987, 1989) of the Osaka International Ladies Marathon.

+Early life

+Moller was born in Putāruru on 1 June 1955.
+She studied physical education at the University of Otago from 1973 to 1975, and subsequently worked as a teacher in the Bay of Plenty for two years.

 Track career

 Moller's first international competition was the 1974 British Commonwealth Games at Christchurch, where she finished fifth in the 800 m.
 Her time of 2:03.63 was her lifetime best and is still the fastest ever by a New Zealand junior (under 20) woman.

 Although Moller ran her first marathon in 1979, there were no sanctioned marathons for females at an international athletics competition until 1984.
 Moller was instead selected for both the 1500 m and 3000 m at the 1982 Commonwealth Games in Brisbane, winning bronze medals for both events.

 In 1985 Moller broke the New Zealand 1500 m record, running 4:10.35 at Brussels.
 In 1986 at the Commonwealth Games, as well as the marathon (see below), she competed in the 3000 m, finishing fifth.

 As of June 2008, Moller ranked in the all-time top ten in New Zealand for the 1500 m, mile, 3000 m and 5000 m.
 She also ranked 11th for the 10,000 m.